enci-mulyani003/QSPM-Spreadsheet-Template-for-Text-Mining-SWOT-Integration/README.md

 # QSPM-Spreadsheet-Template-for-Text-Mining-SWOT-Integration
-QSPM template integrating text mining and SWOT analysis
+This repository provides a spreadsheet template for integrating text mining, SWOT analysis, and Quantitative Strategic Planning Matrix (QSPM).

+## Spreadsheet Structure
+- Guidelines
+- IFAS–EFAS
+- SWOT
+- Strategy
+- QSPM Questionnaire
+- QSPM Matrix

+## Usage
+The template is designed for academic research and can be duplicated for strategic analysis in various domains.